adsweet/mitogenomes/README.md

 - `-h, --help`
   - Lists arguments
 - `-e, --email`
-  - An email address for pulling GenBank data
+  - An email address for pulling GenBank data using Entrez
 - `-o, --output`
   - Output file as a GenBank flat file